zeyang1225/zeyang1225.github.io/_includes/teaching.md

   <li><autocolor>Referred presenter of "Asymmetric cost behavior and corporate environmental commitments," at the AAA Current Issues in Sustainability Conference.
 Arlington, VA.
 March 2025 </autocolor></li>
   <li><autocolor>Invited discussant of "Follow the money: Are severe weather events value relevant?" at the AAA Current Issues in Sustainability Conference.
 Arlington, VA.
 March 2025 </autocolor></li>
   <li><autocolor>Invited presenter of "Caught up in the AI rat race: Does technological peer pressure fuel AI washing or hushing?" at the Junior Accounting Scholars Organization.
 Virtual.
 May 2025 </autocolor></li>
   <li><autocolor>Referred presenter of "Caught up in the AI rat race: Does technological peer pressure fuel AI washing or hushing?" at the Rutgers Accounting Doctoral Symposium.
 Virtual.
-May 2025 (Scheduled) </autocolor></li>
+May 2025 </autocolor></li>
   <li><autocolor>Invited presenter of "Caught up in the AI rat race: Does technological peer pressure fuel AI washing or hushing?" at the AAA Deloitte Foundation/J. Michael Cook Doctoral Consortium.
 Westlake, TX.
 June 2025 (Scheduled) </autocolor></li>
  <li><autocolor>Referred presenter of "Asymmetric cost behavior and corporate environmental commitments," at the CAAA Annual Conference.
 Toronto, CA. June 2025 (Scheduled) </autocolor></li>
   <li><autocolor>Referred presenter of "Constituency statutes and voluntary disclosure: Evidence from major customer identities," at the CAAA Annual Conference.
 Toronto, CA. June 2025 (Scheduled) </autocolor></li>